mozilla-spidermonkey/spidermonkey-embedding-examples/docs/Bytecodes.md

 **Stack:** `val, cond` &rArr; `val (if !cond)`

-Like `JSOp::IfNe` ("jump if true"), but if the branch is taken, pop and discard an additional stack value.
+Like `JSOp::JumpIfTrue`, but if the branch is taken, pop and discard an additional stack value.

 This is used to implement `switch` statements when the `JSOp::TableSwitch` optimization is not possible.
 The switch statement